Zankoku-Okuno/language-sandbox/ENGINEERING_LOG.md

 The question of bits also becomes important if we wish to represent bitfields.
 Indeed, in a systems programming language, we probably must allow bitfields.
 Even if we don't allow the full power of bitfields, packing multiple boolean flags into a single word will require some consideration of individual bits.

+## 28 Nov 2015

+I've developed a new virtual machine without an instruction set architecture.

+The VM is a Harvard architecture (no self-modifying code).
+This was done because there is no set ISA, so a homoiconic format would require extra work, such as specifying the ISA before executing.

+Memory consists merely of a mapping from names to values.
+Within each region, memory is manually managed.

+There is a global memory which is saved across procedure calls.
+There is also a stack, each frame of which contains another region of memory.
+During a procedure call, the caller's frame's memory is saved and is not altered until function return.
+During procedure return, the locations where return values land is given explicitly by the caller, rather than assumed by the callee.

+What this means is essentially that we have a pure register machine.
+Also, since all registers are saved, we have no need for procudeure call prologue/epilogue.

+### Calling Conventions

+It is usual for the callee to know ahead-of-time where to place its return values.
+It is then the responsibility of the caller to ensure that the locations where return values may end up are clear for the callee's use.

+In this architecture, we have managed to avoid issues of clobbering in every place except function return.
+It would therefore make sense if function return also avoided clobbering.
+To do so, we have inverted the usual call return conventions: locations in which return values are to be placed are given explicitly by the caller, rather than assumed by the callee.

+To date, we have not been able to acheive the same for abnormal returns (exits), simply because I'm not sure where to locate the required data.

+### Stack

+In this architecture, every piece of data, even very-short-lived temporary data, is given a name by the user.
+It certainly would be expedient for the user to have a "redzone" stack for these temporaries.
+However, if this VM is mean to be used by a compiler, then these person-friendly features are of no consequence, except that they increase the complexity of the interpreter.

+### Exit Chaining

+I was thinking about safe arithmetic (i.e. arithmetic which detects overflow and redirects to an error handler).
+Each safe operation needs to be informed where to go on error.

+My thought was that, in addition to the input parameters and the return parameters, procedures would also need to specify exit parameters, which would just be passed a pointer to the relevant cleanup code.

+In the case of an inlined or primitive operation, it is simple to find out where to place any exit arguments.
+However, if exiting requires removing a stack frame, it is no longer obvious where to place the exit parameters.
+Therefore, we will need some sort of calling convention for these exit parameters.

+It is best to start from the simplest solution, a stack-based convention, then add complexity from there.
+When we exit, we dump the parameters onto the top of the stack.
+From there, the arguments can be disbursed into faster memory.
+When we call a passed exit, we will always put the arguments on the stack.
+However, if the target handler can be optimized to take advantage of some already allocated variables, that would screw up any attempt to pass the handler to another function.
+Therefore, instead of passing the handler directly, invent a new handler to pass along; it will move the arguments from the stack into optimized positions before jumping to the real handler.
+If the types of some arguments are small enough, we can pass those in registers.

+### Shared Registers

+At the moment, every register is saved/restored over function calls.
+Simulating registers for real machine would require a global set of registers which are not altered across function calls.
+This could be accomplished in two ways.

+First, add an additional memory mapping from register names to values.
+This would not be altered during a call/return.

+Second, reserve part of the existing global memory for these registers, since global memory is already not altered across a call.

+The second choice appears better for two reasons:
+1) it does not add any additional implementation complexity, and
+2) some architectures allow registers to be addressed, which we get for free.